-But in 1959, Ho Chi Minh and his colleagues on the Politburo decided to wage a protracted guerrilla war, or “War of National Liberation” against South Vietnam.
+But in 1959, Ho Chi Minh, Le Duan, and Vo Nguyen Giap decided to wage a protracted guerrilla war, or “War of National Liberation” against South Vietnam.
 The Communists planned on toppling the Saigon regime of Ngo Dinh Diem and reuniting the country through a rural-based insurgency.
 Selective terrorism, political agitation, misinformation, and the infiltration of spies into the South Vietnamese government and military would augment the armed guerrilla struggle.

 The Americans serving with the Military Assistance Advisory Group (MAAG) in Saigon were not entirely surprised that Hanoi’s leaders rejected a conventional war strategy.
 For starters, South Vietnam’s geography did not lend itself to an overland invasion from the north.
-A series of east-flowing rivers and steep east-running ridge lines in the northern and central provinces of South Vietnam, especially Hai Vann Pass north of Danang, acted as major physical obstacles to an invading northern army passing down Vietnam’s coastal plain.
-And even if Communist forces successfully forded all the coastal rivers (such as the Ben Hai and Cua Viet) and overtopped the mountain passes, and that was a big if, they would still have been subjected to devastating and continuous bombardment from U.S. warships cruising in the waters just offshore in the South China Sea and from carrier-based aircraft.
-At a number of locations along the coastal plain, Route 1, which would serve as the primary line of communication for any invading Communist army, came within feet of the South China Sea.
+A series of east-flowing rivers and steep east-running ridge lines in the northern and central provinces of South Vietnam, especially Hai Vann Pass north of Danang and the Thu Bon River at Hoi An, acted as major physical obstacles to an invading northern army passing down Vietnam’s coastal plain.
+And even if Communist forces successfully forded all the coastal rivers and overtopped the mountain passes, and that was a big if, they would still have been subjected to devastating and continuous bombardment from U.S. warships cruising in the waters just offshore in the South China Sea and from carrier-based aircraft.
+At a number of locations along the coastal plain, Route 1 (the primary line of communication for any invading Communist army) came within feet of the South China Sea.
 At those locations, the U.S. Navy would have slaughtered the exposed Communist troops attempting to pass down the highway.
-North Vietnam’s General Vo Nguyen Giap was well aware that U.S. naval and air forces would destroy his conventional army in the coastal plain – long before it ever reached Saigon and the Mekong Delta.
+North Vietnam’s General Vo Nguyen Giap was well aware that U.S. naval and air forces would destroy his conventional army in the coastal plain – long before it ever reached Saigon.

 The Korean War had taught the Vietnamese Communists several lessons.
 Specifically, during that earlier war, American airpower had taken a heavy toll on North Korean and Chinese supply lines and troop formations.
 The U.S.’s interdiction of southbound supplies and soldiers on the Korean peninsula had limited the offensive capabilities of the Communist armies arrayed against the Americans along the 38th parallel.
 This explained why the war became a stalemate after 1951.
 But unlike a conventional army, a guerrilla force, hiding amongst the peasants of South Vietnam and relying on those same peasants for supplies, would not be as susceptible to supply disruptions or attrition from American airpower.